Hurwitz Theory of Elliptic Orbifolds, I: Moduli of cubic, quartic, and sextic differentials

 The factors of $\theta_N$ are included so that the coefficients are rational.
 More precisely, by Theorem 4.2.3 of \cite{diashur}, we have for all $k\geq 3$ the Fourier expansion and thus the Fourier coefficients lie in $\Q(\zeta_N)\cap \R=\Q$ when $k$ is even and lie in $\Q(\zeta_N)\cap i\R= \Q\cdot \theta_N$ when $k$ is odd.
 Note that when $k=1$, we must add an additional constant to make $E_k^r(q)$ modular, and when $k=2$ the above series is only quasimodular.

 Let $E=E_k^r$ be one of the above Eisenstein series, not equal to $E_2$.
 Then admits a holomorphic Fourier series expansion because the width of the cusp $\tau=0$ on the modular curve $X_1(N)$ is equal to $N$.
 In fact, the result is an Eisenstein series for $\Gamma^1(N)$ with $c_i\in\Q$.
 Taking the limit of $E(q)$ as $q\rightarrow 1$ is the same as taking the limit of $E(\tau)$ as $\tau\rightarrow 0$.
 In the expansion all of the terms decay exponentially as $\tau\rightarrow 0$ except the contribution from $c_0$.
 For $E_2$ we have the quasi-modular transformation Setting $\ell=-(2\pi i\tau)^{-1}$, we may make the substitutions and let $\ell\rightarrow \infty$ to analyze the asymptotic behavior of the above generating functions.
-Thus the volumes in the statement of the theorem are expressible as the limit where $P(\ell)$ is by definition the polynomial gotten by expressing the quasimodular form $H_N^{con}(\emptyset\,|\,\emptyset,\emptyset, \mu+\vec{N})$ in terms of the generators $E(q)$ and $E_2(q)$, then making the substitutions dictated by (\ref{asymptotics}).
-Since the volume is necessarily non-zero, the volume is not infinite if and only if the degree of $P(\ell)$ is $\dim$, in which case, the limit is the leading coefficient of $P(\ell).$ Thus, the limit lies in $\Q[2\pi i\theta_N]$ or is infinite.\end{proof}
+Thus the volumes in the statement of the theorem are expressible as the limit where $P(\ell)$ is by definition the polynomial gotten by expressing the quasimodular form $H_N^{\circ}(\emptyset\,|\,\emptyset,\emptyset, \mu+N)$ in terms of the generators $E(q)$ and $E_2(q)$, then making the substitutions dictated by (\ref{asymptotics}).
+The volume is non-zero and by Theorem \ref{duc} is finite.
+Hence the degree of $P(\ell)$ is exactly $\dim$, and the limit is the leading coefficient of $P(\ell).$ Thus, the limit lies in $\Q[2\pi i\theta_N]$. \end{proof}